30% Tax Ruling

 The 30% reimbursement ruling (better known as the 30% ruling) is a tax advantage for highly skilled migrants moving to the Netherlands for a specific employment role.
 When the necessary conditions are met, the employer can grant a tax free allowance equivalent to 30% of the gross salary subject to Dutch payroll tax.

-Conditions of the 30% tax ruling for highly skilled migrants in Amsterdam
+Conditions of the 30% tax ruling for highly skilled migrants in the Netherlands

 In order to qualify for the 30% ruling the following conditions have to be met: